Kohenet Shoshana A Brown, LMSW

 I am the feather gently falling at the feet, a reminder of spirit carrying the message of gentleness.

 I give gratitude and reverence to my ancestors who crossed the Atlantic... those of circumstance from Eastern Europe, and those by force through the shores of Senegal.
 I honor my ancestors who picked strawberries and my grandmother Louise who refused and danced her way north to land me here on this colonized Lenape land.
 To my grandfather Rudy who envisioned freedom by fighting to protect wildlife, worker's rights, and feeding the hungry.
+To my dad who is always with me and reminds me to enjoy life and stand for justice.

 I am grateful to Esperanza Martell and all of Urban Atabex for my training in earth-based spirituality and Emotional Release Work as well as popular education facilitation.